 Groups visiting Creation Museum enjoy special assistance for check-in and discounted rates.
 A minimum of 15 is required for a group reservation, which must be made two weeks in advance.
 (888-582-4253, creationmuseum.org)

-Crystal Cathedral
+Christ Cathedral

-The stunning Crystal Cathedral in Garden Grove, Calif., blends the innovation and sophistication of contemporary architecture with the magnificence and grandeur of medieval cathedrals.
+The stunning Christ Cathedral in Garden Grove, Calif., blends the innovation and sophistication of contemporary architecture with the magnificence and grandeur of medieval cathedrals.
 Recognized as an architectural treasure, the cathedral, designed by architect Phillip Johnson and containing 10,000 panes of glass is a beautiful expression of light and space as well as grandeur and intimacy.

 Trinity Church

 Trinity Church in New York’s Lower Manhattan is a parish rooted in the Episcopal tradition with ties to the Anglican Communion.
 Located amid towering skyscrapers on Broadway at Wall Street, Trinity Church was originally built in 1697 and rebuilt in 1788 after burning down in 1776.
 Until the 1860s, the 280-foot steeple was the highest point in the city and a landmark for ships at sea.
 Its graveyard contains the remains of Alexander Hamilton, the first United States Secretary of the Treasury, and Robert Fulton, developer of the steamboat.
-The Trinity Museum hosts special exhibitions and concerts throughout the year, and displays burial records, maps, and other artifacts.
+The Trinity Museum hosts special exhibitions and concerts throughout the year, and displays burial records, maps and other artifacts.
 (212-602-0800, trinitywallstreet.org)

-Wycliffe Center
+Wycliffe Discovery Center

 The Wycliffe Discovery Center in Orlando, Fla. is a faith-based organization that offers visitors an opportunity to experience the Bible in a unique way.
 The center is named after John Wycliffe, the 14th century English scholar who translated the Bible into the common language.
 Through multimedia presentations, computer games and simulations, and hands-on activities, the discovery center allows visitors to explore the Bible’s history, linguistic and cultural issues, and the ongoing work of Bible translation.
-Lunch and snacks are available in the Cafe Karibuni,and the Village Shop features unique gifts and mission resources.
+Lunch and snacks are available in the Karibuni Cafe, and the Village Shop features unique gifts and mission resources.
 (407-852-3626, wycliffe.org/discoverycenter)

 Maltz Museum of Jewish Heritage